The UK takes a step forward on LGBTQ sex education in schools

 “Having inclusive sex and relationship education could have helped me feel so much more comfortable with my sexuality…” says Phil Samba.
 “Particularly if it discussed things such as intimacy and same-sex relationships.”

 Phil’s experiences of growing up in London, at times struggling with his sexuality, weren’t helped by a lack of inclusive relationship and sex education at school.

 “During my teenage years, I couldn’t fathom a relationship with another man because it felt wrong,” he says.
 “It was something I had never knowingly seen or been exposed to before during my time at school or within my culture at home.”

 “When I was in school, I was confused about my sexuality…” says Phil.
 “Especially between the ages of 12 and 14.
 I went to an all-boys Catholic school in East London, where all of my friends were straight guys.
 I always felt like I couldn’t come out or that something was wrong with me.
 No one would ever discuss what being gay really was.”

 Phil’s story is far from unique, with other LGBTQ young people expressing similar concerns about their sex and relationship education.
 The Terrence Higgins Trust surveyed over 900 young people who attended secondary education between the years of 2009 and 2016 regarding their experiences of sex and relationship education.

 Only 5% felt that their sex and relationship education was LGBTQ-inclusive.
-50% of those surveyed rating theirs as ‘poor’ or ‘terrible’.
-The Terrence Higgins Trust submitted their findings as part of a government consultation last year.
+50% of those surveyed rated their sex and relationship education as ‘poor’ or ‘terrible’.

 Dr Verity Sullivan is a HIV and Sexual Health doctor.
 She sees first-hand the consequences of not having adequate sex and relationship education for LGBTQ young people.
 She echoes the concerns found by the Terrence Higgins Trust.